PetraOleum/2016-Notes/Statistics 2a.markdown

 The mean E[Y] = &mu; = np.
 The variance Var(Y) = &sigma;<sup>2</sup> = np(1 - p).

-When _n_ is suffiently large, the binomial distribution can be approximated by normal distributions.
+When _n_ is sufficiently large, the binomial distribution can be approximated by normal distributions.
 The larger _n_ gets, the better the approximation becomes, but it also depends on p.
 As a general rule, the normal approximation is adequate when both np &ge; 5 and n(1 - p) &ge; 5.

 ###Chi-squared